Last Updated April 2015

 The Seattle, Tacoma and Spokane city retirement systems are not administered by DRS.
 If you need information, contact the appropriate system directly.
 Go to First Class city phone numbers.

 If you receive a disability retirement from your active system, you remain eligible to receive a service retirement benefit from each of your inactive dual member systems.
 Benefits from your inactive system may be reduced.
-Contact a DRS Retirement Services Analyst for further information.
+Contact a DRS Retirement Specialist for further information.

 Under dual membership, you receive a separate defined benefit from each of your systems.
 All dual member systems have service retirement benefit calculations that are composed of three factors: